ZakarFin/oskari-minifier/README.md

 BETA) JSDoc generating with "node index.js docs" - assumes source is found under ./oskari and tries to generate docs from ./oskari/bundles to ./docs folder.
 Docs not currently generated correctly, might be a line-encoding issue.

+BETA) Test-runner with "node index.js test [path to appSetup file] - assumes source is found under ./oskari and tries to setup a browser-like environment to run some Jasmine tests for Oskari classes